-- Reset icon: Select the Reset icon () to hide all log items, so only new log items are displayed.
-Select Undo Reset in the Settings menu to show the log items that were hidden by pressing Reset. - Track icon: The Track icon (■) and the text "Tracking" to the left mean the Event Log is tracking new events.
+• Reset icon: Select the reset icon () to hide all log items, so only new log items are displayed.
+Select Undo Reset in the settings menu to show the log items that were hidden by pressing Reset.

+• Track icon: The Track icon () and the text "Tracking" to the left mean the Event Log is tracking new events.
 The newest events appear at the bottom of the Event Log.

-Scroll in the Event Log list or select the control and hold it, then drag it to a previous event.
-Tracking new events is paused automatically.
+Scroll in the Event Log list or select -and-hold the control and move to a previous event.
+Tracking new events is automatically paused.

-• Pause icon: The Pause icon (III) and the text "Paused" means the Event Log is not tracking new events.
+Pause icon: The Pause icon (III) and the text "Paused" means the Event Log is not tracking new events.
 Select the Pause icon to return to tracking new events.
+The Error Log is also divided into columns: